makrai/notes/kornai-23-vector-sem.md

     * proceed from meaning representation to surface form directly, without any reliance on Logical Form
-    * view interpretation as the inverse task, analysis by synthesis ...
+    * view interpretation as the inverse task, analysis by synthesis
+* (hyper)graph manipulation
+  * The linearization of meanings as formulas is a relatively new development:
+  * Frege (1879) actually used 2D notation, as does
+  * Generative Semantics used tree structures on the semantic side, and almost
+  * The exception is Pān.ini, whose
+    notational conventions were geared toward the pronuncability of the sūtras: linear, but with special indicatory letters (it, anubandha) interspersed
+* the limitations of short-term or working memory (Miller, 1956)
+  * Starting perhaps with Yngve (1961), linguists have long wrestled with assessing the impact on sentence processing of ~
+  * The bulk of this work concerns syntax and takes it for granted that the central issue is dealing with the linear succession of words
-* 169 Island parsing techniques (Carroll, 1983), based on the idea that a full parse may be built from well-understood subgrammars, came two decades
+* 169 Island parsing techniques (Carroll, 1983), based on the idea that a full parse may be built from well-understood subgrammars
-  * Ken Church’s famous declaration, parsers don’t work, that
+  * Ken Church’s famous declaration: parsers don’t work
   * ~> interest in partial parses
   * eg light parsing (Abney, 1991),
-* semantics: no reason to suppose that this memory is sequentially organized outside of procedural/episodic memory.
-In particular,
+* semantics: no reason to suppose that the memory is sequentially organized outside of procedural/episodic memory
   * the bulk of linguistic information is stored in the lexicon, a device that is best thought of as random access
   * graph transduction
     * best suited to random access of this sort
     * The classic model is the Kolmogorov Б-complex (KБC),
       * originating with Kolmogorov (1953) – for
-      * a more accessible English-language introduction see Ch.
-1 of Uspensky and Semenov (1993).
+      * a more accessible English-language introduction:
+        Ch 1 of Uspensky and Semenov (1993)
     * more modern concepts
-      * Storage Modification Machine of Schönhage (1980), the
+      * Storage Modification Machine of Schönhage (1980)
-      * Pointer Machine of Shvachko (1991), and the
+      * Pointer Machine of Shvachko (1991)
       * Random Access Computer of Angluin and Valiant (1979) –
-    * for a good discussion, see Gurevich (1988).
+    * for a good discussion, see Gurevich (1988)
-    * all these models are “more appropriate for lower time complexities like real time or linear time” than the standard Turing Machine.
-We are, in the
+    * all these models are “more appropriate for lower time complexities like real time or linear time” than the standard Turing Machine

 ### Theories of 'algebraic conceptual representation' (Kornai:2015c) share

 * hypergraphs
-  * Theories of ‘algebraic conceptual representation’ (Kornai and Kracht 2015) take all lexical entries, and the knowledge representations, to be (hyper)graphs, just as the KБC family of models.
-But
+  * Theories of ‘algebraic conceptual representation’ (Kornai and Kracht 2015) take all lexical entries, and the knowledge representations, to be (hyper)graphs, just as the KБC family of models
-  * vector semantics demands a new set of parsing and generation techniques.
+  * vector semantics demands a new set of parsing and generation techniques
     * direct, assigning vector output to each sentence input, or
-    * indirect, proceeding first to create a hypergraph, and computing the vector based on this.
+    * indirect, proceeding first to create a hypergraph, and computing the vector based on this
   * why (hyper)graph?
     * not so much as a suggestion about the architecture of the grammar but
     * a means of filling the vacuum left by the deprecation of the Eilenberg Ms
     * no theoretical claim of ‘psychological reality’ attached to the
-    * nor is there a practical claim that indirect methods will turn out to be the best possible way to organize computation.
+    * nor is there a practical claim that indirect methods will turn out to be the best possible way to organize computation
     * not seen as Logical Form any more than binary strings are ‘logical form’ for numbers.
 They are merely
     * a perspicuous [clearly expressed and easily understood] shorthand, and
-    * economy of the rules that can be stated with their use.
+    * economy of the rules that can be stated with their use
 * 171 spreading activation
-  * The key, most compelling notion these theories have since Quillian is
+  * The key, most compelling notion these theories have since Quillian
   * island parsing writ large,
-  * beginning with nouns, named entities, NPs and PPs, detection of case marking, assembly of clausal structure, and verbal slot filling.
+  * beginning with nouns, named entities, NPs and PPs, detection of case marking, assembly of clausal structure, and verbal slot filling
-  * At every stage, morphemes, words, or larger lexical entries are active, and by spreading activation so are their links.
+  * At every stage, morphemes, words, or larger lexical entries are active, and by spreading activation so are their links
   * A structure is detected whenever two such spreading waves of activation meet

 `#`John dared to chew gum (Sec 7.3, p 166, example 7.4)

-* Pragmatics, in the sense relevant to our understanding of dare and other implicatives, is simply an effort to find paths where none initially exist.
+* Pragmatics, in the sense relevant to our understanding of _dare_ and other implicatives, is simply an effort to find paths where none initially exist
-  * There is clearly no link, at least initially, from chewing gum to danger.
+  * There is clearly no link, at least initially, from chewing gum to danger
-  * But chewing gum is the object of dare, so we make the link, and now chewing gum is risky.
+  * But chewing gum is the object of dare, so we make the link, and now chewing gum is risky
 * How far the activation is spread (how many substitutions are made) is obviously related to short-term memory limitations: we, as humans, can only
   * the motivating experiments: humans respond faster to specific questions like Is a robin a bird? than to more general ones Is a robin an animal?
 (Collins and Quillian, 1969)
   * there are 0-links from robin to bird, and from bird to animal, and it simply takes more time to traverse two links than one
-* our linkers =agt and =pat are equalizers, with coercive effect.
+* our linkers =agt and =pat are equalizers, with coercive effect
-  * When we say _John sleeps_ we are committing not just to the idea that ,,, but (by implication) also to the idea that there is nobody else participating in this particular sleeping event.
+  * When we say _John sleeps_ we are committing not just to the idea that ,,, but (by implication) also to the idea that there is nobody else participating in this particular sleeping event

 ### To see how island parsing can provide locality constraints on spreading 172

+* we need some notion of a pattern that imposes linearity constraints (immediate precedence).
+A well-known example would be the standard
+* eg English SVO pattern: `=agt V =pat` and the
+  * ‘nmod’ pattern A N. Both assume linearity
+* simplifications for presentation
+  * the subject agrees with the predicate in number and person, and that
+  * other critical phrase-level features eg bar level (Harris, 1951; Jackendoff, 1977)
+  * these require more complex graphs (feature structures in GPSG/HPSG)
+* ‘radical lexicalist’ paradigm (Karttunen, 1989),
+  * tactic patters are also lexical entries, though considerably less contentful
+* eg _colorless green ideas sleep furiously_
+  * The first islands are built on the morphologically preferred color+less and furious+ly
+  * We can try to match the nmod pattern A N to green ideas, to ideas sleep, and
+  * invoke the lexical category of the elements.
+Though 4lang , being a
+  * -ly is a deadjectival adverb-forming suffix, and -less is adj-forming Since colorless is an adjective, it can match the first member of the A N pattern, while furiously, being D, cannot match the second member
+* extramorphological formatives acting as separate words or clitics?
+  * eg the English subordinating particle _that_, which can act as a device for activating either/or
+    * the subject of the subordinate clause the flood that engulfed me or
+    * its object the vote that I cast
-* To summarize [the section], we need only one operation, spreading activation, to handle all forms of sensemaking as long as we have a low-level unification primitive that enforces well- formedness at all times,
+* To summarize [the section], we need only one operation, spreading activation, to handle all forms of sensemaking as long as we have a low-level unification primitive that enforces well-formedness at all times,
-  * somewhat analogous to autosegmental spreading, resyllabification, and similar processes maintaining phonological well-formedness.
-Under this view
+  * somewhat analogous to autosegmental spreading, resyllabification, and similar processes maintaining phonological well-formedness
-  * syntax, much like morphology, is about matching patterns specified in lexical entries (constructions).
-The conceptual
+  * syntax, much like morphology, is about matching patterns specified in lexical entries (constructions)
-  * similarity of this view to classical (Lambek-style) Categorial Grammar and modern Combinatory Categorial Grammar is evident, as is the relation to the more lexically inspired Berkeley Construction Grammar
+  * similarity/relation of this view to
+    * classical (Lambek-style) Categorial Grammar and
+    * modern Combinatory Categorial Grammar is evident, as is the relation to
+    * the more lexically inspired Berkeley Construction Grammar

 # 8 Trainability and real-world knowledge.
 Old title: Coreference 175